 I'm guessing this recipe is in this month's Food & Wine to promote Chef Vetri's new cookbook, Rustic Italian Food, due to come out in November.
-I can't wait to buy a copy if only for his recipe for one of my favorite all-time pasta dishes, chicken liver rigatoni with cipolline onions and sage.
+I can't wait to buy a copy if only for his recipe for one of my favorite all-time pasta dishes, chicken liver rigatoni with cipollini onions and sage.

 Last time I spoke with Marc he told me it would be in this cookbook.
 If all the recipes in Rustic Italian Food are as good as the four that he offers up in Food & Wine, this cookbook may turn out to be one of my favorite Italian cookbooks.

-We started them off with the pasta alone with a little sauce on the side but all the girls eventually wanted more with the sauce.
+We started them off with the pasta alone with a little sauce on the side, but all the girls eventually wanted more with the sauce.

-I chose this recipe because we had most of the ingredients in-house including the orecchiette pasta, sausage and cherry tomatoes.
+I chose this recipe because we had most of the ingredients in-house including the orecchiette pasta, sausage, and cherry tomatoes.
 We didn't have any aged provolone cheese so I substituted freshly grated Parmesan cheese.

-This recipe takes a total of 30 minutes to prepare so it's great for a weeknight meal or any time you need to put something together in a hurry.
+This recipe takes a total of 30 minutes to prepare, so it's great for a weeknight meal or any time you need to put something together in a hurry.

-Using sausage instead of ground meat saves time because the sausage already is fully seasoned.
+Using sausage instead of ground meat saves time because the sausage is already fully seasoned.
 Chef Mark uses the shredded cheese in the dish to give it a salty, creamy finish.